 I also tried the White Wine Chicken with Orzo (Kotopoulo Yiouvetsi Lefko), Country-Style Sausage Pasta Sauce (Saltsa Me Loukaniko), Retro Greek Macaroni and Cheese with Cream (Makaronia Soufle), and Easy Milky Greek Rice Pudding (Ryzogalo).

 The White Wine Chicken with Orzo (Kotopoulo Yiouvetsi Lefko) pairs chicken with a flavorful mixture of onion, white wine, lemon, olive oil, parsley, and thyme.
 The ingredients are cooked in the slow cooker for about 6 hours or until the chicken is tender and falling apart, then the orzo is folded in to finish cooking until al dente.

 This Retro Greek Macaroni and Cheese with Cream (Makaronia Soufle) was a huge hit with the family.
 Eleni recreated this dish based on a favorite (pasta soufflé) from her childhood years.
 Uncooked penne pasta is layered in a slow cooker with cubed ham, gouda, and Kasseri cheese.
 Milk is combined with cream and spices, then poured over the top to cover.
-She recommends serving this as a main course with green salad or as a side to grilled meat.

 There are a handful of dessert options in The Greek Slow Cooker and Chad was immediately drawn to the Easy, Milky Greek Rice Pudding (Ryzogalo).
 As the name suggests, it was the easiest of all to make!
 Rice is combined with sugar, milk, and orange zest, then cooked on low for 2-3 hours.
 The mixture is divided into ramekins and chilled to thicken slightly and served with a sprinkling of cinnamon.